anugrahjo/PySLSQP/paper/paper.md

 ---
-title: '`PySLSQP`: A transparent Python package for the SLSQP optimization algorithm, modernized with utilities for visualization and post-processing'
+title: '`PySLSQP`: A transparent Python package for the SLSQP optimization algorithm modernized with utilities for visualization and post-processing'
 # modernized with utilities for scaling, recording, restarting, visualization, and post-processing'
 tags: